phil-rice/focuson/tutorial/counter/README.md

 require much effort to refactor) it is more tightly coupled in one way.
 In this case the `increment` and `decrement` methods are required to increment and decrement the value of the counter.

-We can remove this coupling, but in practice I actually like it!
+We can remove this coupling by prop drilling or by context, but in practice I actually like it!
 I like the fact that `increment` is clearly incrementing the value.
 We can imagine worlds in which we need to do something else at the same time and about half the time it is something like `recalculate the price of the whole json`, in which case we modify the global setJson method.
 But we can also imagine that we might want some complex business logic.